benbowes/Accessible-Accordian-Class-Pure-JS-CSS/README.md

 Works in IE9+

 Accordian rules:
-- Panels open and close via a click event on a heading.
+- Panels open and close via a click event on a panel.
 - Only one panel can be open at a time.
 - All panels can be closed at the same time.
 - Transitions open in IE10+ and modern browsers